trealla-prolog/trealla-OLDv1/README.md

 	sudo apt install libreadline-dev

+Then...

+	make

 Other systems may vary.
 There are no other dependencies except OpenSSL.
+To build without OpenSSL:

+	make NOSSL=1

 Then...

-	make
 	make test

-Run...

-	make clean && make debug
-	make test_valgrind

-to do the tests under *valgrind* memory checking.

-To build without OpenSSL:

-	make NOSSL=1

 A 'make debug' build compiles in 0.2s with *tcc* and about 3s with *clang* and *gcc*.
 Should build on any Unix-like system with a C99 compiler (could do C89 with a few cosmetic tweaks).
 Has been tested on Manjaro, Ubuntu, Debian, FreeBSD and Raspbian (32 & 64-bit) systems.
-There are no plans for a Windows port.

 Usage